July 23, 2019

 The Product Backlog Refinement (PBR) activity is one that many new Scrum teams struggle with.
 Insufficient PBR often results in long sprint planning meetings and incomplete backlog items at the end of the sprint.
-Learn how to improve your PBR.
+This article provides some tips on how to improve backlog refinement, which in the past was called backlog grooming. .

 Product Backlog Refinement or PBR is not only important, but it is also critical for Scrum Teams.
 The refinement, or grooming as it used to be called, helps align the team on the details of the backlog item.
 It leverages the insights from all team members to add necessary details to the backlog item.
 And it should involve a discussion with the product owner, customer or requestor so that the team can gather all the details about the requested item and why it is needed.

 Good backlog refinement processes will reduce the risk of items failing the sprint or taking longer than expected.
-They will expose risk and get all team members aligned.
+They will expose risk and get all team members aligned with a shared understanding of the business problem.

-As is common with the Scrum Guide, there is not a lot of detail about PBR.
+As is common with the Scrum Guide, there is not a lot of detail about Product Backlog Refinement.

 Product Backlog Refinement is the act of adding detail, estimates, and order to items in the Product Backlog.
 This is an ongoing process in which the Product Owner and the Development Team collaborate on the details of Product Backlog items.
 During Product Backlog refinement, items are reviewed and revised.
 The Scrum Team decides how and when refinement is done.

-Though some people treat product backlog refinement as one of the Scrum events, technically it is not.
-It often does result in a regular meeting, but it doesn’t necessarily have to.
+Though some people treat product backlog refinement as one of the Scrum events, technically it is not one of the 4 events.
+However, product backlog refinement is often accomplished with a regular meeting.

 The Scrum Guide goes on to say that up to 10% of the capacity of the Development Team may be used for backlog refinement.

 For new teams, I recommend that they start with a regularly scheduled meeting.
-They might learn this themselves from trial and error but I find it more effective to set them up with a few meetings each sprint so that they learn the continual refinement or grooming of the backlog.
+I plan for two 90-minute meetings a week.
+They can adjust the length of the meeting or the number of meetings or simply cancel a planned PBR if they find they don’t need it.
+Teams might struggle and then learn this themselves from trial and error but I find it more effective to set them up with a few meetings each sprint so that they learn the continual refinement or grooming of the backlog.

 More mature teams may find it more effective to refine backlog items during sprint planning.
 Or they may treat refinement as a continuous flow and leave refinement of the backlog items until mid-sprint when they are ready to develop the backlog item.
 Whatever works best for the team.